In this introduction to robotics, we take a look at what robots are, how they’re currently used, and how they might shape the world in the future.

 Let’s start with some definitions.
 Most of us are familiar with the concept of robots but may struggle to actually define them as a separate entity from other types of machines.

-As we explore in our open step on the nature of robots, robots are different from other machines because of how they interact with the world.
+As you’ll see, robots are different from other machines because of how they interact with the world.
 They can make changes to their surroundings based on their actions and respond to the world around them.

 A more detailed definition explains that:

 Robots are tools that can autonomously sense, reason, plan, and action.
 As well as performing tasks independently, they can also extend human capabilities, and mimic human actions.
-Ultimately, the word robot is derived from the Czech word robota, meaning forced labour.
+It’s also worth noting that the word robot is derived from the Czech word robota, meaning forced labour.

 What is robotics?